 As discussed earlier, a cube is a 3-D solid shape, which has 6 sides.
 Along with that, it has 8 vertices and 12 edges such that 3 edges meet at one vertex point.
 Check the given image below, defining its faces, edges and vertices.
 It is also mentioned as a square parallelepiped, an equilateral cuboid and a right rhombohedron.

-Now let us discuss in brief its properties in this article, along with the cube formula such as surface area and volumes.
+Now let us discuss in brief its properties in this article, along with the formula for surface area and volumes.

 We have discussed until now the definitions and properties of the cube along with its importance in solid geometry.
-Now let us learn the cube formula.
-The two major formulas of a cube are for surface area and volume of a solid shape.
+Now let us learn its formula.
+The two major formulas are for surface area and volume of a solid shape.

 If a is the length of the side, then,